-Based on the slim COSC-certified ETA 2836-2 movement, the new Mido Baroncelli Chronometer Jubilee watch is just another proof that classic is always cool.
-And that you don’t need to be a millionaire to afford a dressy watch.
+Based on the slim COSC-certified ETA 2836-2 movement, the new Mido Baroncelli Chronometer Jubilee is just another proof that classic is always cool.
+Also, it tries to tell you that you don’t need to be a millionaire to afford a dressy watch.

-Again, the certificate from the Swiss authority doesn’t really mean that your particular timepiece will be more accurate than any given mechanical watch from a serious brand and, if accuracy is of extreme importance, it may sort of disappoint you even if you compare the piece to any normal quartz-powered watch, but, let’s face it, it is still really nice to possess a certified watch.
+Again, the certificate from the Swiss authority doesn’t mean that your particular timepiece will be more accurate than any given mechanical watch from a serious brand and, if accuracy is of extreme importance, it may sort of disappoint you even if you compare the piece to any normal quartz-powered gadget, but, let’s face it, it is still nice to possess a certified chronometer.
 I guess it’s like buying a pet of a higher breed: the price tag is punishing and nobody really cares, but you feel somewhat proud of yourself.

-The mechanism is placed within a 42mm stainless steel case that, featuring a pair of relatively long horns, is about 49-50 millimeters long.
+The mechanism lurks inside a 42mm stainless steel case that, featuring a pair of relatively long lugs, is about 49-50 millimeters long.
 Persons with relatively thin wrists may find the gadget’s physical dimensions a bit uncomfortable (if that is the case, Mido has a smaller ref.
-M8600.4.26.1 model that measures just 38 millimeters in diameter and is powered by a “normal” ETA 2824-2 caliber,) but if your wrist is average or above, it will probably be just alright.
+M8600.4.26.1 model that measures just 38 millimeters in diameter and uses a “normal” ETA 2824-2 caliber,) but if your wrist is average or above, it will probably be just alright.

-Since natural cork has its own, err, natural flaws, the material is activated and molded in order to ensure the needed water resistant characteristics.
+Since natural cork has its own, err, natural flaws, the material is activated and molded to ensure the needed water resistance.

-The caseback is also transparent so as to provide a nice view of the 25 jewels movement decorated with Geneva stripes.
+The back is also transparent so as to provide a nice view of the 25 jewels movement decorated with Geneva stripes.

 Movement: Automatic, ETA 2836-2, COSC-certified, Swiss Made